NixOS/nix/doc/manual/src/contributing/hacking.md

 [`flake.nix`]: https://github.com/nixos/nix/blob/master/flake.nix

-In order to build Nix for a different platform than the one you're currently one, you need to have some way for your system Nix to build code for that platform.
+In order to build Nix for a different platform than the one you're currently on, you need to have some way for your system Nix to build code for that platform.
 Common solutions include [remote builders] and [binfmt emulation] (only supported on NixOS).

 [remote builders]: ../advanced-topics/distributed-builds.md
 [binfmt emulation]: https://nixos.org/manual/nixos/stable/options.html#opt-boot.binfmt.emulatedSystems

-Once you are able to build for different platforms, executing the build is as simple as
+These solutions let Nix perform builds as if you're on the native platform, so executing the build is as simple as

 ```console
 $ nix build .#packages.aarch64-linux.default